Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 Which region does that put us in?

-That's right, it's in the *High Variance* region, which means our model is overfitting slightly.
+That's right, it's every so slightly in the *High Variance* region, which means our model is overfitting somewhat.
 Again, that means our model has too much complexity.

 Unfortunately, we're stuck at this point.